purdue-arc/arc_tutorials/readme.md

 2. Timer Conversion
 Modify state_publisher_node to operate off a Timer instead of a Rate object.
 Parameterize the publish rate with a parameter you pick, and set this parameter in the launch file.
 Ensure it is robust to the parameter not being set.
+Measure the output rate using `rostopic hz /state` for when the parameter is set and for when it is defaulted to.

 3. Cyclical State Publisher
 Modify the state publisher node to cycle through the various states defined within